rscopes/react-scopes/readme.md

 - Easily serialize & restore full or partial app state
 - etc

-It should be rewritten completely using a more functional approach ( as rs is made probono it will not )
+RS should be rewritten completely using a more functional approach ( but as react hook+context are close to make the job & RS is made probono it will not )

 ### About decorators